 All the information for finding your niche is in the article I just linked to, so make sure you bookmark that and come back to it later.

-There Are 3 Basic Paths You Can Take to Make Your Money
+There Are 3 Basic Paths You Can Take to Make Real Money Online

 Now we need to talk about how you’re going to structure things.
 Not from a legal standpoint, but from a strategy standpoint.